gibumkang/tutorials/README.md

 };
 ```

-This allows the 'You ordered a pizza with:' line to only animate once the 'Thank you for your order :)' animation has completely finished.
-That is because childVariants is a child of containerVariants:
+The first child will not inherit any staggering.
+The second child will inherit a stagger delay of 0.4, the third by 0.8, and so on.
+This causes the 'You ordered a pizza with:' line to have no stagger, but the following list of toppings to have a stagger delay of 0.4.
+Remember, the first child does not inherit any type of delay.

 ```
     <motion.div